 - Encourage students and mentees to become independent, produce a paper or two on their own, and/or work with others in the same career stage.

 - Letters of recommendation are critical for a mentee’s career, so make sure to write them on time.
-If for any reason you cannot write a good and useful letter, you should let the mentee know as early as possible that you cannot write them a letter.
+If you agreed to write a letter, and you cannot write a good and useful letter, you should let the mentee know as early as possible that you cannot write a letter.

-- Do not cosign students or mentees (or anyone else for that matter) on papers that were written, or mostly thought-out, without them.
-It robs them of their impetus for growth and independence, and makes them feel like imposters.
+- Do not cosign students or mentees (or anyone else for that matter) on papers that were written, or essentially thought-out, without them.
+It robs them of their impetus for growth, and makes them feel like imposters.

 - Be mindful of a mentee’s deadlines for job applications when writing a paper together.

 - Encourage your students and mentees to attend conferences and present their works.
 In such events, try to facilitate their interactions with experts in the field.

 - Try to run a seminar for students to learn and become familiarized with research on relevant problems in your area.

 - If you have already decided to take on a student or mentee, try to ensure they do not feel unworthy of your mentorship.

 - Let your students and mentees know when they do something wrong.
 If this happens with another’s student or mentee, let their mentors know before taking it up with the mentee.

 - Do not take up formal mentorship out of pity, guilt, pressure or favor, especially if you deem the student not competent enough.
 On the other hand, do not dissuade students from pursuing Mathematics, since they may exceed your expectations of them.